LucidFusionLabs/core/README.txt

 LFL builds easily for Windows, Linux, Mac OSX, iPhone and Android.

-* Replace "FusionViewer" and "fv" with "YourPackage" and "YourApp" to build other apps.
+* Replace "LTerminal" and "lterm" with "YourPackage" and "YourApp" to build other apps.